jansauermann/statatexblog/citation-tracker/README.md

 - Add a new trigger for the function `updateAllCitationCounts`
 - Choose a time-based trigger (e.g., every week)

+### 6. Pull the files (Optional)

+- If you want to use the citation counts on your local machine, pull the files from Github whenever you need to

 ## Folder Structure

 Your repository should look like this: